-PRE-CONSTRUCTION MEETING.
+COMPLETED NOT IN COMPLIANCE COMPLIED BY PRE-CONSTRUCTION MEETING.
 Pre-construction meetings shall be held between the City the Developer grading contractors and special inspectors to discuss permit requirements monitoring and other applicable environmental mitigation measures required prior to ground disturbance and prior to development of improvements within the public right-of-way.
-(B)

-SURVEY.
+(B) COMPLETED NOT IN COMPLIANCE COMPLIED BY SURVEY.
 The Developer shall provide a legal survey of the property.
 All property corners shall be staked and the property address posted.
-(B)

-APPROVAL OF IMPROVEMENT PLANS. improvement plans shall be prepared by a registered Civil Engineer per City standards and per the Citys improvement plan checklist to the satisfaction of the City Engineer.
+(B) COMPLETED NOT IN COMPLIANCE COMPLIED BY APPROVAL OF IMPROVEMENT PLANS.
+All required improvement plans shall be prepared by a registered Civil Engineer per City standards and per the Citys improvement plan checklist to the satisfaction of the City Engineer.
 Five sets of improvement plans shall be submitted to the Development Services Department and Engineering Department for plan review with the required plan checking fees.
 All Public Works plans shall be submitted as a complete set.
-(E)

-COMPLETED COMPLIED BY DEDICATION(S).
-The Developer shall grant to the City an
+(E) COMPLETED COMPLIED BY DEDICATION(S).
+The Developer shall grant to the City an property lines.